Setting the Clipping Plane

 Output Geometry NURBS, Try Poly if you want to convert NURBS to Poly.

-Draw two curves to be used as paths (or tracks), make sure the tracks are the same type, cubic or linear.
+Draw two curves to be used as paths (or tracks).

 Draw one generation curve that will move along the paths.
 Use point snap or curve snap to line up the generation curves to the paths.

-Select the generation curve first, and use the shift key to the two paths, all three curves should be selected.
+Select the generation curve first, and use the shift key to the two paths.

 Select Surfaces->Birail 1 Tool